Imagen dinámica

 In this sequence, we’ve traversed years and vast distances in just four panels.
 The reader must do considerable work to fill in the gaps, imagining the protagonist’s journey and the events that have occurred in the interim.

-The scene-to-scene transition is essential for telling large-scale stories or those that develop over extended periods.
+The scene-to-scene transition is essential for telling large-scale stories or those that unfold over extended periods.
 It allows comic creators to condense complex narratives into a limited space while maintaining a sense of scope and epicness.

 To use this transition effectively, it’s crucial to provide enough visual or textual clues for the reader to follow the jumps in time and space.
 Elements such as character aging, changes in the environment, or captions indicating the passage of time can be very helpful.